ksimms2/ksimms2.github.io/README.md

 ### Week 4
 Week 4, We took our first exam.
 I thought I understood things.
 But It turns out that I was focusing on the wrong type of studying.
 So I am refocusing on a more code writing aspect of my education.
 I will continue to swim on and get better.
 I still know that I know more about Java than I did 4 weeks ago...
 That is a positive.

+### Week 5
+Week 5, I have seen some good progression in my coding skills, which is a positive.
+I think I figured out how to study Java a little better, but Android is a much harder task to figure out.
+I am doing as much tutoring as possible, but seemed to be stretched to my max.
+I have been learning about the value of recursion in coding.
+I am understanding concepts but it is still a tall order to take right now.